avital-vonage/blog/Log Tracing/log-tracing.md

 ### What do you mean, log tracing?

-Before we jump into how to implement these concepts, let's quickly understand what we are talking about when we say we want to trace our logs.
-Tracing usually means adding some identifier so we can aggregate our data by this identifier.
-As to what each id stands for is a matter of taste.
-We can have one trace ID that is added to all the data we have on a single request.
-We can also have another set of span ids which will be used in the context of one service.
+Before we jump into implementing these concepts, let's understand what we mean when we say we want to trace logs.
+Tracing usually means adding some identifier that can be used to aggregate data.
+The meaning of each ID is then a matter of taste.
+We can have one trace ID that is added to all the data in a single request.
+Or we can have a set of span IDs which will be used in the context of one service.
+The basic idea looks like this:

 ![diagram-1](./images/first-diagram.jpeg)